OpenLiberty/ci.maven/README.md

 ###### Additional Parameters

-The following are the parameters supported by this goal in addition to the [common server parameters](#common-server-parameters) and the[common parameters](#common-parameters).
+The following are the parameters supported by this goal in addition to the [common server parameters](#common-server-parameters) and the [common parameters](#common-parameters).

 | Parameter | Description | Required |
 | --------  | ----------- | -------  |